What death of singer who contracted covid on purpose reveals about pandemic and vaccines

 In the Czech Republic, proof of vaccination or recent infection is required to enter many social and cultural venues, including cinemas, bars and cafes.

 His mother was a member of one of the oldest Czech folk groups, Asonance.
-She wanted to get covid so she would be subjected to fewer restrictions, Rek explained.
+She wanted to get covid so she would be put under less restrictions, Rek explained.

 Two days before she died, she wrote on social media that she was recovering: “Now there will be theater, sauna, show”.